Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It

-"Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It" is a song by American singer Lana Del Rey.
+"Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It" (stylized in all lowercase) is a song by American singer Lana Del Rey.
 The track was released as the third single on January 9, 2019, through Polydor Records, to promote her sixth studio album Norman Fucking Rockwell!.
 It follows the singles "Mariners Apartment Complex" and "Venice Bitch".

 Background

 In early January 2019, Del Rey posted a preview of the song on Instagram and said in a statement that it was a "fan track".
 The track was originally named "Sylvia Plath", in honor of the American poet whom she references in the song.

 Composition

 "Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" is a ballad with a "muted, underwater-sounding piano" and an "elegiac melody".
 Producer Jack Antonoff said on Twitter that the track was recorded in his first recording session with Del Rey and that it was "recorded no click mostly live".
 He also commented its combination of "felt piano" and Del Rey's "perfect vocal" had "sounded exactly like that in the room".

 In the song, Del Rey discusses religion, family, troubled romance, her struggle with alcoholism, her "journey to sobriety", and her refusal of fame and complex relationship with the limelight.
 "Hope" also contains references to Sylvia Plath, after whom the song was originally named.